 Quantstamp held a successful ICO in November 2017 in which the team raised a little over $30 million dollars.
 They distributed 650 million (65%) QSP out of the 1 billion total supply to ICO participants at a price of $0.072 per token.

 After the usual post-ICO volatility, the QSP price stabilized at around $0.10 (~0.000005 BTC) through the end of November.
-The price followed the trend of the altcoin market and rose rapidly to an all-time high of $0.82 (~0.000051 BTC) before slowly falling to its current price of ~$0.286.
-The QSP price weathered the beginning of the year market downfall better than most other altcoins.
+The price then followed the trend of the altcoin market and rose rapidly to an all-time high of $0.82 (~0.000051 BTC) at the beginning of January 2018.

 You can find QSP traded against Bitcoin and Ethereum with the most volume on either Binance or Huobi.